Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/how_to_convert_image_to_ofrecord.md

 ## How OFRecord Reader is encoded

-The logic associated with the encoding of OFRecord files is in `img2ofrecord.py`.
+The code associated with the encoding of OFRecord files is in `img2ofrecord.py`.
 The encoding process is as follows：

-1. Encoding the incoming image data.
+First, encoding the incoming image data.

 ```python
 def encode_img_file(filename, ext=".jpg"):